Semrush helps you:

 In fact, you can just gently remind people to forward your newsletter.

-For example, here’s what we include at the bottom of each Exploding Topics newsletter.
+For example, here’s what we used to include at the bottom of each Exploding Topics newsletter.

 Bottom Of Each Exploding Topics Newsletter